Frando/dat-share-all/README.md

 # dat-share-all

-> npm install -g dat-share-all
+    npm install -g dat-share-all

+At some folder with multiple dats inside:

+    dat-share-all --import --watch

 Share all dats that are below a directory.
-Useful if developing with multiple dats.
+Either just share the current state, or watch for file changes and auto-import.
+Has a curses-style UI to list shared dats and network connections.

 The official [dat-cli](https://github.com/dat/dat) shares a single dat (by default the path from where called).
 With `dat-share-all` you share all dats that are located below a directory.

 ## Installation

-> npm install -g dat-share-all
+    npm install -g dat-share-all

 ## Usage

-From a folder that has dats below it:

-> dat-share-all
+    Usage: dat-share-all [options] [--dir=<dir>]

+    Share all dats that are located below a directory.

     Options:
+        --import     Import file changes in writable dats (default: false).

-* `--watch`: Watch for new dats being created and automatically share them too (default: false)
+        --watch      Watch for file changes in writable dats and import (default: false).
-* `--import`: Watch for file changes and import and share them (default: false)
+        --watchdir   Watch for new dats being added and share them (default: false).
-* `--dir`: Set basedir from where to look for dats (default: current dir)
+        --dir=<dir>  Set the dir from which to look for dats (default: current dir).
-* `--curses`: Use a curses-style UI (based on [blessed](https://github.com/chjj/blessed))
+        --port       Set port (default: 3282)
+        --neat       Simple list UI (WIP, not working correctly for many dats).